Dashpot: One-way operation

 Dashpots frequently use a one-way mechanical bypass to permit fast unrestricted motion in one direction and slow motion using the dashpot in the opposite direction.
 This permits, for example, a door to be opened quickly without added resistance, but then to close slowly using the dashpot.
 For hydraulic dashpots this unrestricted motion is accomplished using a one-way check-valve that allows fluid to bypass the dashpot fluid constriction.
 Non-hydraulic rotatory dashpots may use a ratcheting gear to permit free motion in one direction.

 Theory

 Dashpots are frequently used to add damping to dynamic systems.
-When designing and analyzing systems, dashpots are often assumed to be linear, meaning that their output force F is linearly proportional to their velocity v.
+When designing and analyzing systems, dashpots are often assumed to be linear, meaning that their output force F is proportional to their velocity v.
 The direction of the force is opposite the velocity, giving the negative sign in the equation below, and the constant of proportionality often uses the symbol c.